adiishri/oasisinfobyte.projects/README.md

-This is an Oasisbyte tasks repository where I completed all  projects of Data science using Machine Learning models.
+This is an Oasis Infobyte tasks repository where I completed all  projects of Data science using Machine Learning models.